TIBHannover/diaspora/wp2/t2.1/v1.0/README.md

 ```
 # Pipeline details and explanation:
       1. mappings: contains all the mapping files.
-      2. pipeline: contains all the codes, scripts used to transform the diaspora database into rdf.
+      2. pipeline: contains all the codes, scripts used to transform the diaspora database into RDF.
-         1. Inside pipeline folder, there are three folder automate, jobs and workspace.
+         1. Inside the `pipeline` folder, there are three folders `automate`, `jobs` and `workspace`.
-            - Workspace folder contains the jobs that are required for the transformation of bacdive database into rdf.
+            - The `workspace` folder contains the jobs that are required for the transformation of Bacdive database into RDF.
-              - diaspora_to_csv Folder:
+              - The diaspora_to_csv folder:
-                 1. Contains python script that will connect to the mysql workbench and then will transform its bacdive database into csv format,there is also a  separate config file to add the table names.
+                 1. Contains python script that connects to the MySql database and transforms the Bacdive database into csv format.
-                 2. This script will take bacdive database as an input and will convert its tables into csv for the rdf transformation.

-              - diaspora_rdf_map Folder:
+              - The diaspora_rdf_map folder contains:
-                 1. Contains SDM-RDfizer tool and a python file to create config file that will be used to run the SDM-RDFizer.
+                 1. [SDM-RDFizer](https://github.com/SDM-TIB/SDM-RDFizer) tool and a python file to create config file that will be used to run the SDM-RDFizer.
-                 2. There is a folder named exam and inside this folder, we have some mapping rules files that is used to
+                 2. The `exam` folder that contains the RML mapping files.
-                    convert the csv file into rdf transformations.
-There is one folder output which is used to store the rdf transformed files.
+                 3. The `output` folder which is used to store the generated RDF files.
-                 3. rdf.py has a parameter "number_of_datasets", currently we are transforming 68 csv files that's why the parameter is set to 68 and can be changed according to the number of csv files.

-                 For detailed information on SDM-RDFizer please visit [SDM-RDFizer](https://github.com/SDM-TIB/SDM-RDFizer)

-              - Diaspora_store_to_graph Folder
+                 3. An rdf.py file that has a parameter "number_of_datasets".
+Currently 68 tables are being transferred.

+              - The diaspora_store_to_graph folder:
                  1. Contains python script to store generated rdf files into the graph database.

-              - Query_diaspora Folder
+              - The query_diaspora folder:
                  1. Contains script to query the rdf files store in the graph database, and convert in into the rdf triples for the validation.

-              - validate_diaspora Folder
+              - The validate_diaspora folder:
                  1. contains python script for the query validation, here we can validate the query results and the actual results.
                         - Jobs folder contains config files of the jobs, these config files will have all the steps and configuration that is required to run the job.
                         - automate folders contains python file that run all the jobs one by one it also contains config file to specify which job we need to run and
                           the order.

-     3. Apart from these five folders, which are basically jenkins jobs.
-There are two more jobs that are not contributing in the rdf transformation but very  imperative for preparing and cleaning workspace:
-          - clean_workspace - It will clean the complete workspace, in case if it contains something.
+     3. Before each run of the pipeline the following two jobs are executed to prepare the workspace:
+          - clean_workspace: It cleans the complete workspace so that multiple runs of the piep;line do not interefer with each other and always the lateset version of the mappaing and config files are used.
-          - prepare_workspace - It will clone the git to our local repo path and after copying the jobs into jenkins workspace, will clean the local repo path.
+          - prepare_workspace: It clones the git repository to the `local_repo_path` and then copies the jobs and mapping files into respecive folders in the jenkins workspace.